smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 There is decidedly not much to the macros, but I chose to describe them because there is much educational value due to some tricky issues that need to be addressed in a practical solution.

+**Update July 30, 2020:** I added a section about printing the text of an expression containing commas.
+I also added three exercises related to the new section.
 <!--more-->

 {% include start-aside.html kind="info" %}